og-brandon/fleabot/readme.md

 <p align="center"><img src="readme/twitterBot.png" alt="twitter" width="300"/></p>

 - Thanks to [DiscordTwitterBot](https://github.com/otherwiseDE/DiscordTwitterBot) for the guide and code.
-- Pulls tweets the moment they are posted to a discord channel
+- Pulls tweets the moment they are posted to a discord channel.

 ## /trivia